AmalieDue/aes-implementation/README.md

 AES* aes = create_aes_instance(key);

 // Perform square attack on the AES instance.
-Within this attack, the fourth round key is guessed and returned by the function.
-The fourth round key is written into aes->key (it overwrites the previous aes->key)
+Within this attack, the fourth round key is guessed
+//and returned by the function.
+The fourth round key is written into aes->key (it overwrites the
+//previous aes->key)
 SquareAttack(aes);

 // When printing out aes->key, we get the fourth round key which was guessed in the square attack